 If you’re really new to Chinese cuisine, dim sum can also be a great way to get a whirlwind tour of the different types of food in China.
 Because each dish is small, you can be much more adventurous with what you order.
 Don’t love it?
 No worries.
 Order something else!

-Shanghai Soup Dumplings 小籠包/小笼包 (xiǎolóngbāo)
+Soup Dumplings 小籠包/小笼包 (xiǎolóngbāo)

 Particularly popular (and a must-try if you’re there!) in Shanghai, Shanghai soup dumplings (or 小笼包) will put your chopstick skills to the test.
-If you succeed in picking up these delicate, oil-and-meat filled dumplings, you’ll be rewarded with one of Shanghais’ most distinctive flavors and one of the most unique pieces of food in the world.
+If you succeed in picking up these delicate, oil-and-meat-filled dumplings, you’ll be rewarded with one of Shanghais’ most distinctive flavors and one of the most unique pieces of food in the world.

 If you fail, you’ll spill the delicious (but piping hot) oil onto the table or your mouth.
 You’ve been warned!

-Note: shanghai soup dumplings are usually talked about with their Chinese name, even with people who don’t speak Chinese.
+Note: shanghai soup dumplings are usually talked about by their Chinese name, even with people who don’t speak Chinese.
 Unless you are learning Chinese words, pronunciation can be tricky.
 Here’s how you do it:

 Xiao Long Bao: